Hunter looking through binoculars

 Before you raise those turkey shotguns, wait for the turkey to look away from you.
 Doing so gives you a better chance of success as they are sensitive to motion.

 Since the turkey has poor night vision, set up well before sunrise.
-The turkeys come down from their sleeping quarters when the first light hits.
+The turkeys come down from their sleeping quarters when the first light hits, which is the best time to turkey hunt.
 Guess who can now see you.

-The best place to set up is close to a turkey roosting site.
+The best place to set up is close to a turkey roosting site or if you can find it, right under the tree they’re in.

 Concluding the Best Camo for Turkey Hunting